 This major studio class for Studio Art BA and BFA juniors gives students the opportunity to work with increased independence in a variety of disciplines including drawing, painting, printmaking, photography, sculpture, ceramics, and mixed 2D and 3D media.
 Individual choices of media execution and subject are encouraged through a series of open-ended problems given over both the fall and spring semesters.
 The problems are designed to invite a wide variety of responses from each student.
-Group critique is an integral component to the course.
-The philosophy and structure of the Junior Studio places a high priority on the establishment of an active and reflective relationship between an individual and his or her work.
-Individual studio space is provided in order to reinforce independent thinking and to help students establish a rapport with the studio life of a fine artist.
+Group critique is an integral component.
+The philosophy and structure place a high priority on the establishment of an active and reflective relationship between an individual and his or her work.
+Individual studio space is provided to reinforce independent thinking and to help students establish a rapport with the studio life of a fine artist.